vespa config

 Manage persistent values for global flags.

-This command allows setting persistent values for global flags.
+This command allows setting persistent values for the global flags found in Vespa CLI.
 On future invocations the flag can then be omitted as it is read from the config file instead.

 Configuration is written to $HOME/.vespa by default.
 This path can be overridden by setting the VESPA_CLI_HOME environment variable.